GenomeDK/genomedk-docs/content/news/2025-06-09-newsletter-july-2025/index.md

 GenomeDK has been part of the DeIC High-Throughput Computing Consortium, which supports large-scale, compute-intensive projects across the life sciences.

-With this funding ending, DeIC-supported projects on GenomeDK will be charged for their resource usage from **April 1, 2026 and onwards**.
+With this funding ending, DeIC-supported projects (projects with a name prefixed with `DeIC-`) on GenomeDK will be charged for their resource usage from **April 1, 2026 and onwards** if they choose to continue the projects on GenomeDK.

 We are working to ensure a smooth transition and will contact affected projects owners with further details in the coming months.